CachyOS/linux/Documentation/admin-guide/pm/amd-pstate.rst

 		Disable the ``amd-pstate`` preferred core

-        This attribute is read-only to check the state of preferred core.
+        This attribute is read-only to check the state of preferred core set by the kernel parameter.

 ``cpupower`` tool support for ``amd-pstate``
 ===============================================